-The REC-REATE project was not selected for the first round of grant funding in 2019 however the Canada-British Columbia Investing in Canada Infrastructure Program recently announced its next intake for funding, with a submission deadline of October 1, 2020.
+The REC-REATE project was not selected for the first round of grant funding in 2019 however submitted a second grant application in October 2020.

-Based on feedback from the Ministry of Municipal Affairs and Housing on the results of the first round of funding approvals, the SRD is revising the second funding application and scaling down the ask that focuses on Phase 1 of the project’s new aquatic space, revitalization of the central area, weight room and rehabilitation/wellness space only.
+Based on feedback on the results of the first round of funding approvals, the SRD revised the second funding application and scaled down the ask by focusing on the project’s new aquatic space, revitalization of the central area, weight room and rehabilitation/wellness space only.

-Improvements and upgrades to the ice facilities will not be included in this funding request however staff will continue to advocate and pursue future funding opportunities as they arise.
+Improvements and upgrades to the ice facilities were not included in the second funding request however staff will continue to advocate and pursue future funding opportunities as they arise.

 Initial Grant Funding Request (2019)